matejmeglic/wiring_planner/README.md

 - 2h wiring submenu
 - 8h rewrite up to working model (there is an edit walls bug)
 - 4h polishing up, adding screenshot feature and basic testing
+- 1h polishing up, bugfixing (plumbing renders, loft works if the start point is 0.01 or above)